argoproj/argo-cd/docs/user-guide/best_practices.md

 # Best Practices

-## Separating config vs. source code repositories
+## Separating Config Vs. Source Code Repositories

 Using a separate git repository to hold your kubernetes manifests, keeping the config separate from your application source code, is highly recommended for the following reasons: